By Nicola Wright

 This is because AWS DMS continuously replicates your data with high availability.
 It can also consolidate disparate databases into a multi-petabyte data warehouse by streaming data to Amazon Redshift and Amazon S3.

-If you’re transferring your data to popular AWS storage platform S3 over long distances, AWS S3 Transfer Acceleration helps you do it faster: 171% faster on average, according to AWS.
+If you’re transferring your data to the popular AWS storage platform S3 over long distances, AWS S3 Transfer Acceleration helps you do it faster: 50-500% faster for the long-distance transfer of larger objects, according to AWS.

 Amazon S3 Transfer Acceleration is a service that allows you to upload data to an S3 bucket quickly and securely over the public Internet.
 If you’re uploading to a centralized bucket from different locations across the globe, S3 Transfer Acceleration can save a lot of transfer time.